anindyasdas/useful-tools/regex.md

 *positive look ahead*

-- It matchs something that is followed by something else eg. ol(?=k) it matches 'ol' that is followed by 'k' without making the capturing group 'k' as part of the match
+- It matches something that is followed by something else eg. ol(?=k) it matches 'ol' that is followed by 'k' without making the capturing group 'k' as part of the match

 ```python
 txt='I live in kolkata'